Business Rates Revaluation & Opportunity for Occupiers | SHB

 The draft 2026 Rating List was published at the end of November, so if you been waiting to start on assessing your position, quick action can help you reduce exposure in the next cycle as well as address any opportunities on the current list.

 Our approach is clear advice, evidence-led and transparent on fees.
-We work with our partners at ForeView, who operate on a pure no success, no invoice basis.
+We work with our specialist partners at who operate on a pure no success, no invoice basis.